 Security Environments Parameters (EPs) have three purposes as follows:

-To control access to a file or data object (PIN protection)
+To control access to a file or data object, by referencing the keys, PINs and algorithms to use for protection procedures (i.e. Secure Messaging, Mutual Authentication, User Authentication)

-To indicate the keys and algorithms to use with the PERFORM SECURITY OPERATION (PSO) commands (current EP only)

-To indicate the keys and algorithms to use with the PKDH and ECDH INTERNAL AUTHENTICATE commands (current EP only)
+To indicate the keys and algorithms to use in the decryption, hash and signatures operations, i.e. with the PERFORM SECURITY OPERATION (PSO) and PKDH or ECDH INTERNAL AUTHENTICATE commands.
+In this case the current EP specifies the keys ands algorithms to use

 In the first case, Security Attributes determine whether user authentication (PIN) is necessary to perform a command.
 The Security Attributes can specify an EP which contains the references of the PIN(s) to be used.

-In all three cases, the EP defines in which life cycle states the keys and PINs can be used.
+In all cases, the EP defines in which life cycle states the keys and PINs can be used.

+NOTE: For simplicity, it is recommended to dissociate both purposes (access control vs. cryptographic contexts) into separate EPs.

-The components of an EP are:
+The components of an EP are the following TLVs:

 The security environment parameters identifier (EPID)